Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Background

 While a pretrained diffusion model effectively approximates the unconditional score, the noisy likelihood score remains intractable due to its factorization

 where $p(\mbx_0 \mid \mbx_t)$ represents the complex distribution of denoised estimates of $\mbx_t$.
 Even though $p(\mbx_0 \mid \mbx_t)$ can be complex, the Tweedie's estimate gives us the posterior mean $\tweedie = \E[ \mbx_0 \mid \mbx_t]$ as a function of the unconditional score function \cite{efron2011tweedie} (refer to Appendix \ref{sec:app:background} for more background).
 Thus, some unsupervised methods approximate $p(\mbx_0 \mid \mbx_t)$ using $\tweedie$, for example as a Dirac delta around $\tweedie$ \cite{chung2022diffusion} or an isotropic Gaussian distribution with mean $\tweedie$ \cite{song2023pseudoinverse}.
 This results in tractable approximations for the conditional score $\grad_{\mbx_t} \log p(\mbx_t \mid \mby)$, but introduces a potentially large approximation error.
-In this work, we quantify this approximation gap exactly under distributional assumptions on $\mbx_0$, and use our insights to develop a simple modification that reduces the approximation gap significantly.
+In this work, we propose a novel approximation for the conditional score and quantify its approximation gap exactly under distributional assumptions on $\mbx_0$.